tomstorey/Z80_clock/README.md

-# Z80 based, tripple timezone clock
+# Z80 based, triple time zone clock
 <img align="right" src="photo.jpg">
-This repository contains design files and source code for a clock project which uses a Z80 processor, and can display upto three different timezones at once.
+This repository contains design files and source code for a clock project which uses a Z80 processor, and can display upto three different time zones at once.

 All code is written in Z80 assembly, and can be assembled with the zasm assembler available at: